 Engagements: times an action has been taken on your tweet.
 This includes likes, detail expands, follows, profile visits, retweets, comments, media engagements (e.g. clicking to see an image closer).
 Basically any time someone does something with your tweet other than scroll past it

-Detail expands: when a user clicks on your tweet to see more details and/or the comments
+Detail expands: when a user clicks on your tweet thread to see more details and/or the comments

-New followers: when someone clicks your tweet and follows you from it
+New followers: when someone clicks your tweet and follows you directly from it